Corbinj22/whats-cookin/README.md

 ### See the Application

-You can view the application [here](https://carflor.github.io/whats-cookin/)
+You can view the application here: https://carflor.github.io/whats-cookin/

 ### Testing